What Different Types of Water are There?

 Sparkling Water, also known as carbonated water, is water which contains dissolved carbon dioxide gas (CO2).
 When CO2 is dissolved under pressure into water, a process which is called carbonation, the water becomes effervescent or bubbly.
 Carbonation may be naturally occurring, such as from the German mineral spring Selters, or it may have occurred artificially, such as in carbonated soft drinks or sodas.

 Spring Water is water that originates from an underground spring.
 A spring is the point where the water flows out from under the ground and then continues to flow over the land to form streams and rivers.
 Spring water may or may not have been treated and purified.
 Much of the bottled water available today is labelled as spring water, sometimes claiming that the spring produces water which is of benefit to human health.
 However contaminates such as coliform, arsenic and phthalates have been found in tests carried out on some spring water so do your research and choose trusted suppliers.

-For bulk supply and road cartage of demineralised, potable or raw water, please call Vintage Road Haulage on (08) 9410 1726 or use our email form on the right.
+For bulk supply and cartage of demineralised, potable or raw water, please contact us.